joel113/documentation-cheatsheet/git.md

 `git show HEAD` - Shows the diff of the last commit

+`git diff HEAD^ -- k8s.MD` - Shows the diff to a staged commit for a specific file

 `git ls-tree --full-tree -r head` - Shows the files from the index

 ## Git Branch Manipulation